RickuSicku/Ethereum-Phishing-Scam-Detection/README.md

 - The computation of attributes was **computationally expensive**, especially for large transaction history, temporal aggregation, and graph construction.
 - Because the work was split between interns, **some code pieces (particularly for attribute computation)** are **not available** in this repo.
 Only the parts I contributed (model training, evaluation, etc.) are present.

 ---
+## Acknowledgements

+This project was carried out under the guidance of:

+- Prof. Joydeep Chandra, Department of Computer Science and Engineering, IIT Patna
+- Medhasree Ghosh, Department of Computer Science and Engineering, IIT Patna

+Special thanks to my close friend and co-intern Ajay Navallur, whose contributions and collaboration were essential to this project.

+---